TheNico14/LoRaMessenger/README.md

 # Notes
 When a message is received, the text will be displayed instantly on the display but will not appear on the web interface until the page is refreshed.

+# Future improvements
+Other features that are planned for the future are:
+- Message encryption, as of right one all messages are sent unencrypted.
+- Some sort of relaying to create a bigger network of nodes.
+- Redesign of the web interface and automatic message refresh.

 # License
 MIT license.